Chhattisgarh: BJP, RSS promoting hatred in country: Rahul Gandhi

 Mr Gandhi alleged that Prime Minister Narendra Modi is opposed to the caste census.

-He said that dalits and tribals have poor representations in the corporation sector, judiciary and bureaucracy, whereas together these categories of people constitute 73 percent of the population in the country.
+He said that dalits and tribals have poor representation in the corporation sector, judiciary, and bureaucracy, whereas together these categories of people constitute 73 percent of the population in the country.

 He also launched a scathing attack on Mr Modi for not visiting the violence-torn Manipur even once even though thousands of houses were burnt and hundreds of people killed in the violence in the restive state.